All Episodes

 Did I call this one?

-Did I call it's about how important it is?
+It's about how important it is.

 It's about how much we could save money if more women breastfed and how many lives we could save.

-And this, I guarantee you, with the new health care bill, it's going to become a mandate.
+And this, I guarantee you, with the new health care bill, it's going to become a mandate that women are going to have to breastfeed.

 In March of 2009, a little over a year ago, the Obama regime vowed to address the drought of bank lending to small companies and announced an initiative to use $15 billion from the federal bailout to unfreeze the markets that finance small business administration loans.